Fig 1. Penicillin mold

-The isolation of streptomycin by Wakeman, of Gramcidin (from tyrothricin) by Dubos, and of the tetracyclines and Cephalosporins were among early discoveries of antibiotics useful in treating human infection.
+The isolation of streptomycin by Albert Schatz (1943), a graduate student in the laboratory of Selman Waksman, of Gramcidin (from tyrothricin) by Dubos, and of the tetracyclines and Cephalosporins, were among early discoveries of antibiotics useful in treating human infection.
 Semi-synthetic antibiotics, in which the basic molecule is chemically modified, have increased the range of naturally occurring substances.
 Because some bacteria, once sensitive to certain antibiotics, have now become resistant to them, there is a constant search for new antibiotics.

 The mode of action of antibiotics ranges from preventing cell-wall synthesis to interference with protein and nucleic acid metabolism.
 Bacteria resistant to antibiotics either inherently lack susceptibility to their mode of action or have acquired resistance by adaptation (e.g., by learning to make substances which inactivate an antibiotic).
 Each group of antibiotics has its own particular value and side effect, and antibiotics may induce allergy.
 Many antibiotics are effective by mouth but injection may e more suitable; topical application can also be used.

 Antibiotic resistance is the ability of bacteria or other microbes to resist the effects of an antibiotic.
 Antibiotic resistance occurs when bacteria change in some way that reduces or eliminates the effectiveness of drugs, chemicals, or other agents designed to cure or prevent infections.
 The bacteria survive and continue to multiply causing more harm.